-The Zhou dynasty embarked on a campaign to create and maintain order between the other states.
-But the Zhou were not the largest of these, leading them to realize that coercive force alone would not be sufficient to become the dominant state.
+Before the unification of China, the Shang dynasty had managed to form an alliance of states that lasted for several centuries.
+But this alliance was unstable and there was much infighting.
+Later, the Zhou dynasty initially relied on military power, but it realized that this would not create and maintain order between the other states.
+The Zhou were not the largest state, leading them to realize that coercive force alone would not be sufficient to become the central power.
 This is what drove the Zhou, drawing from Confucius, to establish tianxia (“all under heaven”), creating an effective system where many independent states recognized the mandate of the “son of heaven.”

 In this system, the “son of heaven” grants lords rights over territory, the collection of taxes therein, and the authority to establish their own legal systems in exchange for their obligation to pay tribute and obey him during times of war.
 The lords recognized the “son of heaven” as the representation of the morality of heaven, therefore superseding the personal connection of feudalism in Europe.
 The Chinese “mandate of heaven” is thus not divine right, as the European kings enjoyed, but rather the acceptance of the legitimacy of the government for as long as governance is moral and just, and it fulfills its obligations to them.